dskumar71/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 # Document Intelligence to Content Understanding Migration Tool (Python)

 Welcome!
-We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) format.
+We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) **Preview.2** format.
 The following DI versions are supported:
 - DI 3.1/4.0 GA CustomNeural
 - DI 4.0 Preview CustomGen
+To help you identify which version of Document Intelligence your dataset is in, please consult the sample documents provided under this folder to determine which format matches that of yours.

 Additionally, this will automatically create a CU Analyzer using your provided AI Service endpoint and provide the option to run Analyze on a given file.